Dashboard Member settings

 What is gross misconduct?

 Gross misconduct is actions or behaviours displayed by an employee that are so bad (ie extreme or abnormal) that the employer cannot be expected to employ them anymore.
 Such conduct is so serious that it undermines the mutual trust and confidence between the employee and their employer and seriously breaches the employment contract.
-In this situation, the employee can be summarily (ie instantly) dismissed.
-This means that the employee can be dismissed without notice or payment in lieu of notice.

-What constitutes gross misconduct?
+What are examples of gross misconduct?

-A few examples of common types of gross misconduct include:
+Common examples of gross misconduct

-• fighting or physical violence
+• physical violence or threatening behaviour

 • accepting or offering bribes